ThyroSafe™ and Iosat™ Potassium Iodide

 More info can be found here on our website at Potassium Iodate vs Potassium Iodide

-What is the dosage? back to top
+What is the dosage?
+Back to top of FAQ

 On December 10, 2001 the FDA released a guidance on potassium iodide.
 The guidance issued is not just for the 10-mile Emergency Planning Zone, but for any and all areas potentially affected.
 Close in, there may not be time to deal with fractional dosage of Potassium Iodide (see below).
 The guidance acknowledges that strict adherence to the age-related dosing guidelines may be difficult to achieve and, therefore, emphasizes that across populations at risk for radioiodine exposure, the overall benefits of potassium iodide far exceed the risks of overdosing, especially in children, though particular attention should be paid to dose and duration of treatment in infants and in pregnant women.